KeThien/drawbotics-groceries/README.md

 ## 🎯 Challenges / Difficulties
 I didn't know how to use Vuex and is store before this project.
 So I'm very happy to have learn it from scratch and by typing the code.
+Also learn about the basic of LocalStorage and play with the router for the auth feature.